PG-gity/JAVA/README.md

 # JAVA
-These codes are from learning concepts.
+These codes are to learn concepts.